usnistgov/trec_eval/README.windows.md

 ## Compiling

 To achieve a compilation of trec_eval for Windows, download the [Cygwin](https://www.cygwin.com/) platform.
+Open a Cygwin instance, navigate using cd to the directory of the trec_eval source, and type make.

 ## Running